Ten reasons to adopt an adult cat at a glance

 1. You know what you are getting

-It’s hard to know what kind of a cat a kitten will grow into, will it be shy, friendly, calm, energetic, quiet or talkative?
+It’s hard to tell what kind of a cat a kitten will grow into, will it be shy, friendly, calm, energetic, quiet or talkative?
 The adult cat’s temperament is already developed.

 I always advise potential cat parents to decide what traits they are looking for.
 Quiet, talkative, independent, follows you around, calm or busy.
 These are all important questions to ask before you bring a new cat into the home.
 What if you want a lap cat but end up with an independent cat who would rather be on his own, or adopt a cat who talks non stop (some people love this).
 Speak to shelter staff and let them know what you are looking for.
 They can help to match the right cat for you.